tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 python -m pdb pdb_exercie_1.py
 ```

-In the above ``pdb`` is three letter acronym for Python DeBugger.
+In the above ``pdb`` is three letter acronym for Python Debugger.
 You should be
 greeted by the prompt below.

 ```